stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 Hypotheses:
 * Our users will occasionally need topic-specific help from another human.
 * Additional features can allow a user (with mutual consent) to monitor and help another user.
-* The same interface can satisfy a variety of usecases, incl. teacher&students, study buddies...
+* The same interface can satisfy a variety of relevant use cases, incl. teacher&students, study buddies...

 #HSLIDE